 - GIF: for animation and moving graphics.

 Think of SEO-friendly alt-texts

-Alt-texts provide Google with information about your images, so it's critical to make them descriptive and keyword-rich yet not spammy.
+Alt tags or Alt-texts provide Google with information about your images, so it's critical to make them descriptive and keyword-rich yet not spammy.
 Search engines use alt-texts to determine the best visual to showcase for a user's query.

 Tip: Most screen readers don't see alt-texts longer than 125 characters, so optimize yours accordingly.

 According to Google's Image SEO guide, it's a good idea to optimise SEO for your page titles and descriptions for the image search algorithm.